 There’s nothing quite like a fireplace to create a warm and inviting ambiance.
-It’s often also one of the most important focal points of a room.
-So, in order to make sure your fireplace sizzles instead of fizzles, avoid these four common design faux pas.
+It’s often one of the most important focal points of a room.
+Therefore, to ensure your fireplace sizzles instead of fizzles, avoid these four common fireplace faux pas.

 1. Designing a fireplace that is too small for the space.
 Make sure your fireplace is designed to the scale of the room.
 Going too small can look cheap and wimpy and won’t create any impact.
 However, going too large can overwhelm the room.
 A “right-sized” fireplace will convey the impression of a cozy lifestyle to your buyers.

 2. Putting the fireplace in a corner.
 Not only can this make the design look dated, but it will also make for an awkward space.
 Therefore, buyers might have a difficult time envisioning how to arrange furniture within the space.